prashantgupta24/Salt-Stack/README.md

 # Salt-Stack

 This is an attempt to understand Salt Stack and it's use in configuration management.
-I will try to install nginx onto a remote machine using Salt.
+We will try to install nginx onto a remote machine using Salt.

 For more information, visit https://docs.saltstack.com/en/latest/